Midnight Ministries, Inc.

 Looking Deeper At The Pre-trib Rapture & Second Coming Only Theology Teachings!

 Greetings.
 Of course, I'm not inferring that those who teach the pre-trib Rapture and Second Coming Only Theology aren't good Christians.
 However, the Pre-trib Rapture and Second Coming Only Teachings are both without validity, and are very misleading to say the least.
-Pre-trib is pre-night, so the way I see it the initial coming of Christ will happen early in the night segment of the Day of the Lord, long before it dawns (again, the seven-year Tribulation period).
+Pre-trib is pre-night, so the way I see it the initial coming of Christ will happen early in the night segment of the Day of the Lord, long before it dawns (the seven-year Tribulation period).
 This is His first coming, or an Open Door Return (Matt.
 25:10; Rev. 3:10).
-The second coming of Christ, not the traditional Second Coming, is His Closed Door Return in That Night sometime after the Great Tribulation begins, or the latter half of the Tribulation (Matt.
-25:10; Luke 12:36; James 5:9; Rev. 3:20.
-Both returns are Jewish Bridegroom returns at the doors (Matt.
+The second coming of Christ, not the traditional Second Coming, is His Closed Door Return in That Night sometime after the Great Tribulation begins (Matt.
+25:10; Luke 12:36; James 5:9; Rev. 3:20)—the latter half of the Tribulation.
+Both returns will be a Jewish Bridegroom return at the doors (Matt.
 24:33).
 His third coming will be the glorious traditional Second Coming with all His saints (Duet.
 33:2; Zech.
 14:5; 1 Thess.
 3:13, 4:14; Jude vs. 14; Rev. 19:8, 14).
-For the record, the traditional Second Coming is a return without doors—it will be the Second Coming dawn when Christ the Daystar is the first light after the night (2 Pet.
+The traditional Second Coming is a return without doors—it will be the Second Coming dawn when Christ the Daystar is the first light after the night (2 Pet.
 1:19)!
 Now the question is, Are there any Scriptures to back this up?
 You bet—tons!

 If either the Pre-trib Rapture or Second Coming Only Teachings represented the whole truth of Bible prophecy, then there wouldn’t be a need to watch, or the many commands to prepare for That Night .
 Or even a need for the left behind foolish of the Body of Christ to open their door immediately upon Christ's return from the Wedding Feast (Luke 12:36).
 No Tribulation Night?
 No prophetic Midnight Cry?
 No four Roman Gentile summer-soldier night watches (Evening, Midnight, Cockcrowing, Morning)?
 No doors?
 No knocking?
 No Jewish wedding?
 No Wedding Feast?
 No surprise Bridegroom Return with two male witnesses in That Night?
 No sleeping?
 No First Fruits Harvest?
 No Like Manner Return?
 No partial Summer Harvest?
 No Early and Latter Rains?
 No thief-like coming?
 No place prepared for us?
 No, we are not bought with a price?